cognidance/cognidance/horizon task (PsyToolkit)/README.md

 You should a few figures and plots similar to Zajkowski et al. (2017), but for your data. :)

+3. Adapting for your own game size

-3. To adapt my scripts and add games (instead of 48 or 72), I added the MATLAB script 'task_parameters_48GAMES.m.'
+To adapt my scripts and add or remove games (instead of 48 or 72), I added the MATLAB script 'task_parameters_48GAMES.m.'
 Running this file in MATLAB will generate critical parameters for your task.
 The protocol from Waltz et al. (2020) and Wilson et al. (2014) was used to prepare this script.
 It de-correlates the